-A conflict of interest exists where the impartial and objective exercise of the authorising officer (namely, any financial actor including national authorities at any level involved under direct, indirect and shared management) is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other direct or indirect personal interest.
+A conflict of interest89 exists where the impartial and objective exercise of the authorising officer (namely, any financial actor including national authorities at any level involved under direct, indirect and shared management in budget implementation) is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other direct or indirect personal interest.

-In procurement and grant procedures, the situation of conflict of interest applies to persons in charge of the procedure as well as to persons involved in the opening and evaluation phases.
+In procurement and grant procedures, the situation of conflict of interest applies to persons in charge of the procedure as well as to persons involved in the preparation, opening and evaluation phases.

-A conflict of interest may arise where, for instance, a member of the evaluation committee or someone in the contracting authority or others involved in the procedure grant themselves, or others, unjustified direct or indirect advantages by influencing the outcome.
+A conflict of interest may arise where, for instance, a member of the opening and evaluation committee or someone in the contracting authority or others involved in the procedure grant themselves, or others, unjustified direct or indirect advantages by influencing the outcome.

-Special care should be taken in cases where external experts are involved in the evaluation committee.
-Indeed, the authorising officer responsible must ensure that these external experts satisfy the obligations concerning conflict of interests and confidentiality.
+Special care should be taken in cases where external experts are involved in the evaluation committee90.
+Indeed, the authorising officer responsible must ensure that these external experts satisfy the obligations concerning conflict of interests and confidentiality91.